kklawler/ADA-Final-Project/README.md

 - Date: December 2025 Y

-##Citations:
+Citations:
 - All key sources can be found in FP4 Assignment
-- ChatGBT was used to help format code, debug, wetc.
+- ChatGBT was used to help format code, debug, etc.